Chained-2012

 Grade: A-

-American Honey is an unconventional coming-of-age drama that deserves kudos for not only being shot on a shoe-string budget, but also for having something of substance to tell.
+American Honey (2016) is an unconventional coming-of-age drama that deserves kudos for being shot on a shoestring budget and having something of substance to tell.

-The film is mostly shot outdoors throughout the scouring summer months in heat-drenched Oklahoma, Nebraska, and Kansas, as the film follows a group of rebellious, lonely teenagers as they attempt to sell magazines as part of a shady con organization.
+The film is mainly shot outdoors in heat-drenched Oklahoma, Nebraska, and Kansas during the summer.
+It follows a group of rebellious, lonely teenagers who attempt to sell magazines as part of a shady con organization.

 Their female leader uses cult-like rallying techniques to achieve loyalty.

-The film is shot mainly by hand-held cameras and only uses natural light, which is an admirable feat in film.
+The film is shot mainly with hand-held cameras and uses only natural light, which is an admirable feat in filmmaking.

 Saddled with a deadbeat boyfriend with two young kids that she is forced to care for, she takes food from dumpsters to survive.

 One day, she is approached by a charismatic, handsome bad boy, Jake (Shia LaBeouf).
-Jake, along with a group of teenagers, offers her a job in Kansas.
+Jake and a group of teenagers offer her a job in Kansas.

-Hesitant, but realizing her dead-end existence, she accepts the mysterious job and travels with other unsavory characters across the bible-states, where they prey on wealthy, religious types willing to lend a hand, under the guise of selling them magazines.
+Hesitant but realizing her dead-end existence, she accepts the mysterious job and travels with other unsavory characters across the states, where they prey on wealthy, religious types willing to lend a hand under the guise of selling them magazines.

-The main story envelopes Star, her romantic feelings for Jake, and the quandaries that she faces on the road.
+The central story envelopes Star, her romantic feelings for Jake, and the quandaries she faces on the road.
 She drinks, smokes, curses, and is sexually active, yet also savvy and wise beyond her years.

-The audience wonders if she will continue this lifestyle and worries when she comes into contact with older men- all rather well-mannered and some affluent.
+The audience wonders if she will continue this lifestyle and worries when she meets older men—all rather well-mannered and affluent.

 Will they pay her for her magazines or some other form of entertainment?
 How will Star handle propositions and scrapes in and out of precarious situations?
-Star grows up throughout the film.
-Star is also a kind and confident character.
+Throughout the film, Star grows up and becomes kind and confident.

-At two hours and forty-three minutes long, American Honey is extremely lengthy, especially given the fact that the film is an independent feature and also seems not to contain many concrete plot points nor much of a conclusion.
+American Honey is extremely lengthy at two hours and forty-three minutes long, especially given that the film is an independent feature and does not seem to contain many concrete plot points or much of a conclusion.

-Despite this, the film never bored me and I was quite enraptured with the antics of the story’s characters, finding myself quite fond of the surprising love story shrouded amongst the hip hop and rap soundtrack.
+Despite this, the film never bored me.
+I was pretty enraptured by the antics of the story’s characters, and I found myself quite fond of the surprising love story shrouded in the hip-hop and rap soundtrack.

-Star and Jake (thanks in large part to the talents of Lane and LaBeouf) have true chemistry and likability as a couple.
+Star and Jake (thanks mainly to the talents of Lane and LaBeouf) have genuine chemistry and likability as a couple.

 The mystery surrounding Star is we know nothing about her parents or family or how she came to this existence at such a young age.
 At one point, she does mention her mother dying of a meth overdose, but it is unclear whether she makes this story up for the benefit of a magazine sale or if it is the truth.

-Star is rebellious, but very intelligent and capable, all the while exhibiting kindness to strange children and her “colleagues”.
+Star is rebellious but brilliant and capable, all the while exhibiting kindness to strange children and her “colleagues.”

-Interesting to note about American Honey are two key aspects: the film uses almost all non-actors- most of the kids were scouted and offered roles at local malls or various hangouts by director Andrea Arnold, so the film has a rawness and energy that is powerful given that the film is largely improvised.
+Two key aspects of American Honey are interesting to note: the film uses almost all non-actors.
+Director Andrea Arnold scouted and offered roles to most of the kids at local malls or various hangouts, so the film has a powerful rawness and energy, given that it is largely improvised.

-Also, the film is almost entirely shot using a basic hand-held camera or cellphone eliciting a shaky, documentary-style feel.
-Instead of these characteristics giving American Honey an amateurish feel, it gave the film an authentic quality.
+Also, the film is almost entirely shot using a hand-held camera or cellphone, which creates a shaky, documentary-style feel.
+However, these characteristics do not give American Honey an amateurish feel; instead, they give the film an authentic quality.

-Receiving a heap of 2016 Independent Film award nominations (but winning none), my reason for watching the film, American Honey breathes some fresh air into the world of independent cinema, where sometimes too many big-name stars appear in the indies to garner some credibility.
+Receiving a heap of 2016 Independent Film award nominations (but winning none), my reason for watching American Honey (2016) breathes some fresh air into the world of independent cinema, where sometimes too many big-name stars appear in the indies to garner some credibility.

-Watching a film of novices or individuals with no acting aspirations simply create a good story is worth something in itself.
+Watching a film of novices or individuals with no acting aspirations creates a good story that is worth something.
 And kudos to Arnold for spinning such a fresh tale.

 Independent Spirit Award Nominations: Best Feature, Best Director-Andrea Arnold, Best Female Lead-Sasha Lane, Best Supporting Male-Shia LaBeouf, Best Supporting Female-Riley Keough, Best Cinematography